Deci-AI/super-gradients/documentation/source/QuickstartBasicToolkit.md

     pip install -e .
     ```

-- Append super-gradients to the python path: (Replace "YOUR-LOCAL-PATH" with the path to the downloaded repo) to abvoid conflicts with any installed version of SG:
+- Append super-gradients to the python path: (Replace "YOUR-LOCAL-PATH" with the path to the downloaded repo) to avoid conflicts with any installed version of SG:
     ```shell
     export PYTHONPATH=$PYTHONPATH:<YOUR-LOCAL-PATH>/super-gradients/
     ```